liwen-deepmotion/map_based_lidar_camera_calibration_tool/README.md

 ## Setup

-To run the current version of software, you could
+To run the software, you could
 1. Clone the repository to your workspace
 2. Install the dependencies
     * System dependencies